So you got a puppy… but your other pets are not real enthusiastic about it.

-Take a puppy socialization class.
-Set up a play date with a puppy-owning friend.
+Take a puppy socialization class, or set up a play date with a puppy-owning friend.
 Chomper will get an outlet for his natural play behavior, exhaust himself, and get to practice communication with his own species, a skill that many pet dogs are sorely lacking.

 Take Chomper on adventures: to the local pet store, to friends’ houses, on short hikes.

-When you’re not doing anything with him, give him a puzzle toy or a hollow bone stuffed with soft dog food, peanut butter, or cream cheese.
+When you’re not doing anything with him, give him a puzzle toy stuffed with soft dog food, peanut butter, or cream cheese.

 You don’t have to do all this in one day, of course.
 But a couple hours a day of exploration, learning, and working for his food will work wonders.
 He’ll be less likely to take his boredom out on the cat.